wjcarpenter/gvoice-sms-takeout-xml/README.md

 the actual format used by Google Takeout is not documented.
 (At least, I have not been able to find any documentation.
 I'd be glad to be proven wrong, so if you know of some documentation, do please let me know.)
+The structure is oriented toward viewing the information in a browser.
 Consequently, pulling information out of those HTML files is just reverse engineering.
 There are many special cases.
 The script deals with all of the special cases that I know about,